bitquery/graphql-docs/docs/Schema/tron/coinpath.md

 # Coinpath

-The `coinapth` field allows us to retrieve detailed information about money flow using coinpath technology from Tron network.
+The `coinpath` field allows us to retrieve detailed information about money flow using coinpath technology from Tron network.

 <details>